 The Music Festival and VET ARTS merged and drama and dance divisions were added, to create the National Veterans Creative Arts Festival in 1989.
 Designed to spotlight the four creative arts therapies of art, music, dance and drama, this landmark Festival was performed to an audience of 4,000 in the Fox Theater in St. Louis, Mo.
 In 2005, a fifth creative arts division, creative writing, was added to the Festival roster.

 The National Veterans Creative Arts Festival continues to evolve each year as it showcases the artistic achievements of Veterans from across the country in each of the five artistic divisions.
 Each Festival features an art exhibit showing the first place artwork from 51 categories and also highlights the gold medal winning entries in the creative writing division.
 A live stage show, complete with orchestral accompaniment generously provided by the Music Performance Fund/Film Fund, is performed by Veterans who have achieved gold medal-winning status in a variety of categories from the performing arts divisions of music, drama and dance.
-Workshops are offered during the Festival week for participants and staff, educating them in a variety of artistic modalities by utilizing the talents of local community artists.
+Workshops are offered during the Festival for participants and staff, educating them in a variety of artistic modalities by utilizing the talents of local community artists.
+Creative arts interaction sessions and a writer’s seminar are a major part of the event as well.
 There is no competition at the Festival itself, as it is a showcase for previously judged gold medal winners.

-In 2016, 3,251 Veterans from 126 VA medical facilities entered the art, music, drama, dance and creative writing competitions.
-Of those, approximately 130 medal-winning Veterans earned an invitation to participate in the 2016 Festival in Jackson, Mississippi.
-In 2017, the event will take place October 23-29 in Buffalo, New York, and will be hosted by VA Western New York Healthcare System.
-Events open to the public are the Art Exhibit, Creative Writers Meet and Greet, and the Stage Show, all occurring on Sunday, October 29, 2017.
+In 2017, nearly 3,500 Veterans from 138 VA medical facilities entered the art, music, drama, dance and creative writing competitions.
+Of those, over 140 medal-winning Veterans earned an invitation to participate in the 2017 Festival in Buffalo, New York.
+In 2018, the event will take place October 29-November 5 in Des Moines, Iowa, and will be hosted by VA Central Iowa Health Care System.
+The Art Exhibit, Creative Writers Meet and Greet and Stage Show will occur on Sunday, November 4, 2018.